Anthony Hudson (soccer): United States

 In January 2021, Hudson joined the United States national team as assistant to manager Gregg Berhalter.

 Under their leadership, the United States national team defeated Mexico 3–2 after extra time in the final to become the first champions of the 2021 CONCACAF Nations League on June 6, 2021.

 The United States national team was then also crowned champions of the 2021 CONCACAF Gold Cup Final on August 1, 2021, after defeating Mexico 1–0 before a sold-out crowd at Allegiant Stadium in Paradise, NV.

 After qualifying for the 2022 FIFA World Cup following a 2–0 loss to Costa Rica in the final match of CONCACAF qualifying at Estadio Nacional in San Jose, Costa Rica, the United States national team's run at the 2022 FIFA World Cup in Qatar ended after the Netherlands defeated the US 3-1 in the round of 16.

 On January 4, 2023, Hudson was named interim manager of the United States national team, following the expiration of previous manager Gregg Berhalter's contract with U.S. Soccer.
 In a press release, the federation announced that Hudson would be responsible for selecting and managing the roster for the January 2023 camp and associated friendlies against Serbia and Colombia.

 The USMNT qualified for the 2023 CONCACAF Gold Cup following their 7–1 win over Grenada in Group D of League A of the 2022-23 CONCACAF Nations League.

 Hudson stepped down from his interim position on May 30, 2023, and departed the US Soccer organization to take an undisclosed new opportunity.
 B. J. Callaghan was named as his replacement, maintaining the interim tag.

 Al-Markiyah SC

 Hudson signed with Qatar Stars League Al-Markiyah SC at the start of the 2023/24 season.
 After three league matches, Hudson moved into a technical advisory role, leaving his position as manager by mutual consent with the club.
 As of April 2024, he became a free agent.

 Al Arabi SC

 In September 2024, Hudson signed with Qatar Stars League Al Arabi SC, replacing Younes Ali as Al Arabi's head coach, and starting his Al Arabi stint with an Ooredoo Stars League (OSL) game against Al Ahli at Al Thumama Stadium on Sunday, September 22, 2024 in a 3–3 draw.

 BG Pathum United

 In February, 2025, Hudson became a new head coach of the club replacing an interim coach Supachai Komsilp.
-His first match will be ASEAN Club Championship against Terengganu FC from malaysia.
+His first match was ASEAN Club Championship against Terengganu FC from Malaysia.